Linaro/lava/doc/v2/admin-backups.rst

 Issues with the base suite
 ==========================

 Ensure that the base system also matches the suite from which the backup was made.
 It is **not safe** to restore a backup of a system which was running with packages from ``jessie-backports`` onto a jessie system without those same packages being updated from ``jessie-backports`` prior to restoration.
-The same will apply for Stretch and ``stretch-backports`` when that becomes available.
+The same applies for Stretch and ``stretch-backports``.

 .. _admin_configuration_management: